 What Is a Roundup Lawsuit?

 While Monsanto still insists that Roundup is not carcinogenic, people who have been exposed to the herbicide and later developed cancer have been awarded damages by the courts.
 The Superior Court of California awarded a school groundskeeper a large sum of money in August 2018.
 The plaintiff in this case was exposed to Roundup during the course of his professional duties as a groundskeeper, which damaged his cells and caused him to develop terminal cancer.
 The court found that there was enough evidence to support the claim that Roundup caused the illness of the groundskeeper and that Monsanto was aware of the potential risk to the groundskeeper if he used the product.
-To compensate him for the damages he incurred due to his exposure to Roundup, the court awarded him an amount in excess of $200 million.
+To compensate him for the damages he incurred due to his exposure to Roundup, the court in a roundup lawsuit awarded him an amount in excess of $200 million.

 It is important to note that not every person exposed to Roundup will qualify to bring an action against Monsanto for damages as a result of a Monsanto Roundup lawsuit.
 However, if a person developed a certain variety of cancer in the wake of exposure to Roundup, it is possible they may qualify to bring a claim under a products liability or negligence theory.
 If your loved one has died due to Roundup weedkiller, then under certain circumstances, you may be able to bring a lawsuit alleging wrongful death.
 Those who suspect they may have a case should consider contacting an attorney with experience in this particular and highly specialized body of toxic tort law.

 For some individuals, the best opportunity to recover damages for the harm that they have suffered as a consequence of exposure to Roundup will come in the form of filing a Roundup lawsuit.
 To find out more about how to file a Monsanto lawsuit contact a qualified legal team.